Semiotics of dress: Psychology in dress

 Psychologist J. C. Flugel concluded that styles of dress affect one's appearance, yet triggering feelings that enable role performance.
 This means that when an individual's body and clothes fuse together to form one, the individual's sense of importance increases.
 Increments in one's sense of importance yields to feelings and behaviors of being able to control the environment in which one is in.
 At the same time, this may work backwards.
 In other words, if one's body and clothes don't come together as a whole, then one may feel embarrassed, and therefore belittle its sense of importance.
 Flugel called this idea Image Contrast.

+Articles of clothing that are believed to give authority, power, status, or ability over a certain task have proven cognitive consequences for the individual wearing them.
+In a study done at Northwest University, researchers were able to confirm that clothes influence the wearer’s psychological processes if the wearer was wearing the garment and if they believed that the garment held significance.
+The study consisted of three experiments with 38 people associating lab coats with doctors and did tests on selective attention and sustained attention.
+Additionally, a 2015 study by researchers from multiple universities found that wearing formal clothing enhanced abstract cognitive processing mediated by the wearer’s increasing feeling of power.
+The study of five experiments held that the clothing one wears changes the way we see ourselves and possibly influences our decision-making, communication skills, and leadership behavior.

 Clothing can be perceived as one's medium or channel for self-expression.
 Every day people communicate ideas and express feelings about them to others through the use of clothing, and vice versa.
 This way of thinking leads to the idea of the social self, which is that the idea of self-reflection is a social construction.